 - Securing funding for, constructing, and opening a City facility to house the transit maintenance and operations activities.

 - Overseeing the purchase and construction of replacement vehicles for the fixed-route and paratransit vehicles that have reached the end of their useful life according to FTA standards.
+As of the end of the 2023 calendar year: 12 vehicles have been replaced and are actively in service, another five vehicles are undergoing final inspections and are expected to be completed soon, and grant funding has been approved for an additional six vehicles for which staff are working on the specifications.

 These accomplishments would not be possible without the support from the community, the City Council, and the various organizations that are associated with Norman's Transit and Parking Division.